ray-project/ray/doc/source/data/batch_inference.rst

             :start-after: __tf_quickstart_load_start__
             :end-before: __tf_quickstart_load_end__

-2. Setting up your Model
+2. Setting up your model
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Next, you want to set up your model for inference, by defining a predictor.